directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

 ---
 title: "Getting Started with Directus and Laravel"
 description: "Learn how to integrate Directus with Laravel.
-You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items"
+You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on data in a Directus project."
 author:
   name: "Ekekenta Clinton"
   avatar_file_name: "./ekekenta-clinton.png"
 ---

+In this tutorial, you will learn how to build a website using Directus as a Headless CMS.
+You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.

 ## Before You Start